Heavy Networking, Network Break

 Scott is a CCIE #5133 and CISSP #4610 with over 25 years of network and security experience.
 Scott actively works on cloud systems, possessing many AWS certifications along with the CCSK and CCSP cloud security certifications.

-Scott presents and writes frequently about IPv6, is the Chair Emeritus the Rocky Mountain IPv6 Task Force (RMv6TF), and a member of the Infoblox IPv6 Center of Excellence (COE).
+Scott is the author of the A Cloud Guru course “Rapidly Deploying IPv6 on AWS”.
+Scott is Chair Emeritus of the Rocky Mountain IPv6 Task Force (RMv6TF), and a member of the Infoblox IPv6 Center of Excellence (COE).
 Scott has authored the Cisco Press book on IPv6 Security and also writes for NetworkWorld.com.

 Tom Coffeen is a network engineer, architect, and tech author and communicator with over twenty years of internetwork design, deployment, administration, and management experience.